ostis-ai/ostis-ps-lib/common/README.md

     target_link_libraries(your_target PRIVATE common::common-utils)
     ```

-4. Configure your project:
+### 4. Configure your project:

     ```sh
     cmake --preset conan-release
     ```

-5. Build your project as usual:
+### 5. Build your project as usual:

     ```sh
     cmake --build --preset conan-release
     ```

+### 6. Download sc-machine Artifacts

+   - Download pre-built artifacts of sc-machine from [GitHub Releases](https://github.com/ostis-ai/sc-machine/releases) and extract them to a location of your choice.
+After that you can use sc-machine binaries to load extensions with agents that use the Common library.

 !!!
 Note
     The `common::common-utils` target provides all the necessary include directories and linked libraries.
 You don't need to specify them separately.